innofactororg/bicep-action/.azuredevops/README.md

 - **RULE_OPTION**: The path to an options file.
 If empty, PSRule will be skipped.

-- **SCOPE**: The deployment scope.
-Accepted: tenant, mg, sub, group.

 - **SERVICE_CONNECTION**: The Azure Resource Manager service connection name.

-- **TEMPLATE**: The template address.
-A path or URI to a file or a template spec resource id.

-- **TEMPLATE_PARAMETERS**: Deployment parameter values.
-Either a path, URI, JSON string, or `<KEY=VALUE>` pairs.
+- **SUBSCRIPTION_ID**: The subscription ID in which to deploy the resources.

-- **VERSION_ACE_TOOL**: Azure Cost Estimator version.
+- **VERSION_ACE**: Azure Cost Estimator version.
 If empty, cost estimator will be skipped.
 See versions at <https://github.com/TheCloudTheory/arm-estimator/releases>.

+- **WAIT_SECONDS**: Seconds to wait between each provider status check.

+- **WAIT_COUNT**: Times to check provider status before giving up.

 - **WORKFLOW_VERSION**: The version of the bicep-action scripts to use.
 See <https://github.com/innofactororg/bicep-action/tags>.